StoneStepsInc/isa-lib-crypto-nuget/README.md

 ### Version Locations

-isa-l_crypto version is located in a few places in this repository and needs to be changed in all of them for a new version of isa-l_crypto.
+_isa-l_crypto_ version is located in a few places in this repository and needs to be changed in all of them for a new version of _isa-l_crypto_.

   * nuget/StoneSteps.IsaLibCrypto.VS2022.Static.nuspec (`version`)
   * devops/make-package.bat (`PKG_VER`, `PKG_REV`, `ISACRYPTO_SHA256`)
   * .github/workflows/build-nuget-package.yml (`name`, `PKG_VER`,
     `PKG_REV`, `ISACRYPTO_FNAME`, `ISACRYPTO_DNAME`, `ISACRYPTO_SHA256`)

-`ISACRYPTO_SHA256` ia a SHA-256 checksum of the isa-l_crypto package
+`ISACRYPTO_SHA256` ia a SHA-256 checksum of the _isa-l_crypto_ package
-file and needs to be updated when a new version of isa-l_crypto is released.
+file and needs to be updated when a new version of _isa-l_crypto_ is released.

-NASM version is not coupled with isa-l_crypto version and needs to be updated only when isa-l_crypto changes their minimum version requirements.
+NASM version is not coupled with _isa-l_crypto_'s version and needs to be updated only when _isa-l_crypto_ changes their minimum version requirements.

-In the GitHub workflow YAML, `PKG_REV` must be reset to `1` (one) every time isa-l_crypto version is changed.
+In the GitHub workflow YAML, `PKG_REV` must be reset to `1` (one) every time _isa-l_crypto_ version is changed.
 The workflow file must be renamed with the new version in the name.
 This is necessary because GitHub maintains build numbers per workflow file name.

-For local builds package revision is supplied on the command line and should be specified as `1` (one) for a new version of isa-l_crypto and incremented with every package release for the same upstream version.
+For local builds package revision is supplied on the command line and should be specified as `1` (one) for a new version of _isa-l_crypto_ and incremented with every package release for the same upstream version.

 ### GitHub Build Number